 The first reason can be entirely summed up in one word: TRUST.

-An email marketing sales funnel gives you the time to introduce yourself to your audience and provide them with some seriously valuable and compelling content before you ask for a purchase.
+An email sequence gives you the time to introduce yourself to your audience and provide them with some seriously valuable and compelling content before you ask for a purchase.

 The trust that is built in this funnel is what pushes people off the fence and causes them to make that purchase.

 An email list will help you sell more and sell better.